vojtech-filipec/vojtech-filipec.github.io/index.md

 ---

 This page was crated using Karl Broman's tutorial and templates that can be found [here](https://github.com/kbroman/simple_site).
-I keep Karl's instructions here; start with the [Overview](pages/overview.html).
+I fyou want to follow Karl's instructions to set up your own page start with the [Overview](pages/overview.html).